cirosantilli/linux-cheat/kernel/README.md

 ##include/linux

-Default places for almost all important headers for intefaces that can be used across the kernel.
+Default places for almost all important headers for interfaces that can be used across the kernel.

 Some subsystems however are large enough to merit separate directories in include such as `net` which holds the networking includes.